 This “remain in Mexico” policy is a clear violation of both U.S. and international law, putting asylum seekers in danger and going directly against Congress’ intent to protect vulnerable people from persecution.

-While the policy is being challenged in the courts, thousands of asylum seekers are being sent to Mexico to wait, where almost none have access to legal help with their claims.
+While the policy is being challenged in the courts, more than 50,000 asylum seekers are being sent to Mexico to wait, where almost none have access to legal help with their claims.

 Guatemala as a "safe third country": The Trump administration has entered a “safe third country” agreement with Guatemala, which would require asylum seekers passing through Guatemala to the U.S. to apply for asylum first in Guatemala.
 It’s unclear how this policy will be implemented until both governments release more details, but it was immediately denounced by U.S. and Guatemalan migrant rights groups.